clokep/relapse/docs/usage/configuration/config_documentation.md

 usernames on your server would be in the format `@user:example.com`

-In most cases you should avoid using a matrix specific subdomain such as matrix.example.com or synapse.example.com as the `server_name` for the same reasons you wouldn't use user@email.example.com as your email address.
+In most cases you should avoid using a matrix specific subdomain such as matrix.example.com or relapse.example.com as the `server_name` for the same reasons you wouldn't use user@email.example.com as your email address.
 See [here](../../delegate.md)
-for information on how to host Synapse on a subdomain while preserving a clean `server_name`.
+for information on how to host Relapse on a subdomain while preserving a clean `server_name`.

-The `server_name` cannot be changed later so it is important to configure this correctly before you start Synapse.
+The `server_name` cannot be changed later so it is important to configure this correctly before you start Relapse.
 It should be all lowercase and may contain an explicit port.

 There is no default for this option.